akshayshanker/InverseDCDP/README.md

 # Using Inverse Euler Equations to Solve Multidimensional Discrete-continuous Dynamic Models: A General Method

-Repository for `Using Inverse Euler Equations to Solve Multidimensional Discrete-continuous Dynamic Models: A General Method'  by Dobrescu and Shanker.
+Repository for `Using Inverse Euler Equations to Solve Multidimensional Discrete-continuous Dynamic Models: A General Method' by Isabella Dobrescu and Akshay Shanker.

+The repo. contains:

-Contains simple and extended versions of the roof-top cut (RFC) algorithm and applications which implement the paper's results concerning inverse constrained Euler equations.
+- A simple and extended version of the roof-top cut (RFC) algorithm.
+- Applications which implement the paper's results on inverse constrained Euler equations.

 ## Abstract